Josh-Wickens/find-me-football/README.md

 ![screenshot of review on find me football site](assets/images/reviews.png)

-- reviews will provide the user with what other users have experienced.
+- Reviews will provide the user with what other users have experienced.
-- may find other people who are in the same scenario and seen how they have reacted to using find me football.
+- May find other people who are in the same scenario and seen how they have reacted to using find me football.

 ___
 ___